pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_configuration.md

 #### cryptoModule

-cryptoModule encrypts and decrypts messages and files.
-From 5.1.3, algorithms are configurable.
+`cryptoModule` encrypts/decrypts messages and files.
+From 5.1.3, you can choose algorithms:
+- Legacy 128‑bit encryption (backward compatible).

-- Options: legacy 128‑bit encryption and recommended 256‑bit AES‑CBC.
+- Recommended 256‑bit AES‑CBC.

-- If cryptoModule is not set but cipherKey/useRandomInitializationVector are set, legacy encryption is used.
+If `cryptoModule` is not set but `cipherKey`/`useRandomInitializationVector` are set, legacy encryption is used.

+For configuration and examples, see Encryption.

 ##### Legacy encryption with 128-bit cipher key entropy

-Keep existing legacy encryption as-is.
-To use recommended 256‑bit AES‑CBC, explicitly configure cryptoModule.
+You may keep legacy encryption; to use 256‑bit AES‑CBC, set it explicitly in `cryptoModule`.

 ### Sample code

 ##### Required User ID

-Always set userID to uniquely identify the user or device.
-Persist it and keep it stable.
-Without userID, the client cannot connect.
+Always set a stable User ID (`userID`).
+If not set, the client cannot connect.

 ```
 1// Basic configuration